Got (the right) milk? Unpacking the A1/A2 milk controversy

 Perhaps one of the most controversial dietary topics amongst whole foodies today, aside from grain, is cow’s milk.

 Those who advocate drinking raw milk are also in contention with supporters of pasteurization.
-Within pasteurized varieties, one finds consumers of both commercial and commercial organic milk.
-And more recently, a debate is growing amongst the raw milk community over A1 and A2 cows.
-Then there are those that prefer to drink only kefir milk.
+Within pasteurized varieties, one finds consumers of both commercial and commercial organic types of milk.
+A debate has also grown amongst the raw milk community over A1 and A2 cows.
+Then, there are those that prefer to drink only kefir milk.

-The following article will give a brief overview and dissemination of what these various milk identities are, and some of the pros and cons attributed to them:
+The following article will give you a brief overview and dissemination of what these various identities/types of milk are and some of the pros and cons attributed to them.

 Cows fed GMO grain, pumped up with antibiotics and hormones, and kept in subpar, inhumane conditions produce commercial milk that is by far the easiest variety to consider unhealthy for consumption.
 That this milk is devoid of nutrients is one factor; however, many whole food activists and nutritionists consider it actually to be harmful to one’s health.